-The undersigned hereby acknowledges receipt of the Notice of the Annual Meeting and accompanying Proxy Statement dated December 18, 2008.
+The undersigned hereby acknowledges access to the Notice of the Annual Meeting and accompanying Proxy Statement dated December 22, 2009, and 2009 Annual Report to Stockholders.

 The proxies will vote your common stock in the manner directed herein by the undersigned Stockholder.